singnet/dev-portal/docs/platform-dev/daemon-architecture.md

 After receiving this message, daemon does the following:
 Verify that mpe_address is correct
-Verify that actual block_number is not very different (+-5 blocks) from the current_block_nubmer from the signature Verify that message was signed by the service provider (“payment_address” in metadata).
+Verify that actual block_number is not very different (+-5 blocks) from the current_block_number from the signature Verify that message was signed by the service provider (“payment_address” in metadata).
 Send list of unclaimed payments without signatures (we don’t send signatures here just to be safe!!!)